Hungarian Lángos Fried Flatbread

 Hungarian fried bread lángos.

-We'll email you a link to this post, so you can come back to it later!
+I'll email you a link to this post!

-What you’ll love about my Lángos recipe:
+What you’ll love about my Lángos recipe

-• TOPPINGS – Perfect with a wide variety of toppings, from sour cream, minced garlic, and grated cheese to ham and pickles.
+• VERSATILE TOPPINGS – Perfect with a wide variety of toppings, from sour cream, minced garlic, and grated cheese to ham and pickles.
 You can also enjoy it sweet with jams and jellies.

 • SIMPLE – Made with common pantry ingredients and minimal effort.